Naveen2070/algo/README.md

    algo your_file.alg
    ```

+3. Follow the prompts:

+   - Select the mode:
+     - `Convert`: Only convert pseudo code to JavaScript.
+     - `Run`: Immediately execute the code.
+   - If `Convert` mode is selected, optionally provide a custom output file name.
+   - If no custom output file name is provided, the default name (output.js) is used.

-3. The compiled JavaScript code will be generated in the same directory with the same filename but with a `.js` extension.
+4. The compiled JavaScript code will be generated according to your selections.

 ## Example